 To participate in the WUDU, all students must sign general release of liability forms and must complete a medical information form which includes health insurance information as well as information that a coach or advisor might need during an off campus trip.
 Additionally, all students must sign a form giving the Director of Debate access to certain information about the student protected under the Family Educational Rights and Privacy (FERPA) act of 1974.
 In particular, the student must consent to give the Director of Forensics information concerning alleged and/or proven violations of Willamette University Standards of Conduct and Policies, information regarding academic progress (grades, schedule of classes, etc.), and other information related to the student's general well-being, health, and safety.

-In order to participate in Intercollegiate Debate and Speech Programs, each student must agree to attend a minimum of one intercollegiate tournament per semester and to assist with tournaments that Willamette University hosts on our campus (including the Jerry Hudson tournament in the fall and the Mark O. Hatfield tournament in the spring).
-Students participating in individual events must enter a minimum of two events per tournament during their first year and three events per tournament in subsequent years.
+In order to participate in the intercollegiate debate program, each student must agree to attend a minimum of one intercollegiate tournament per semester and to assist with tournaments that Willamette University hosts on our campus (including the Jerry Hudson tournament in the fall and the Mark O. Hatfield tournament in the spring).
 Students participating in intercollegiate debate must contribute to the research effort and must share required research they gather with the team.
 Each student must complete research projects as determined by the Director of Debate.
 These assignments will be scheduled early in the semester so students can plan appropriately.
 Assignments are due according to dates of scheduled tournaments.
 Before being entered in a tournament, students must complete their assignments and practice their speeches before a coach.